mitrarokni2019/AI_Practices/README.md

 *********************************************
-file #2  -  Particle Swarm Optimization
+#2   - Particle Swarm Optimization
 This practice aimed to develpe a simple algorithms.
 PSO file was developed by Mohammed Al-Jaff.
  In the first step, 10 particles were generated randmoly.
 Then those particles were modified and updated based on the two formula, and each time their loactions were visualized by file_PSO. each time they  approximately approached toward the optimal spot (minimum spot in curve)

 **************************************************************************
-Assignment 3 - Fitting parametric models having relatively few parameters:
+$ 3  -Fitting parametric models having relatively few parameters:

 In this practice,